AymenRaouf/ConstrucTED/README.md

 # ConstrucTED
 - Run the main.ipynb notebook to generate datasets
 - The requirements file contains the packages to install
-- P.S : Create the necessary output files to avoid errors
+- P.S : the folder "/Output" ready-to-use datasets created using this tool.